Gnomes (book): Synopsis

 The book is written like a biology book, describing the habitat of the mythical creatures known as gnomes (Dutch: kabouter).
 In the book, Huygen and Poortvliet say they have spent at least twenty years observing them and call their study the "first work of consequence on the subject to be published since Wunderlich's bulky and dubious treatise De Hominibus Parvisimis appeared in 1580".

 It describes every aspect of the mythical creatures.
 They are very small ("weight less than one pound and stand six inches high") and can live upwards of 400 years.
 The female gnome is generally smaller than her male counterpart, and her clothing is grey instead of blue.
 A gnome pregnancy takes 12 months, and they always have twins, who live with their parents for at least a hundred years.
+They can speak several languages and understand animals, but write using a version of the runic alphabet.

 The gnomes also used to live in society alongside humans, especially in Europe, but due to pollution and deforestation they have slowly retreated to their secret homes.
 The book ends with a message, asking people to stop attacking one another, as well as reminding human society to stop destroying the environment.